 We are required to make contributions to the Consolidated Retirement Fund, a multi-employer pension plan that covers both our unionized and non-unionized employees.
-Our multi-employer pension plan expense totaled \$7.2 million in 2023.
+Our multi-employer pension plan expense totaled \$7.6 million in 2024.
 Our obligations may be impacted by the funding status of the plan, the plan's investment performance, changes in the participant demographics, financial stability of contributing employers and changes in actuarial assumptions.
 In addition, if a participating employer becomes insolvent and ceases to contribute to a multiemployer plan, the unfunded obligation of the plan will be borne by the remaining participating employers.
 Under current law, an employer that withdraws or partially withdraws from a multi-employer pension plan may incur withdrawal liability to the plan.
 If, in the future, we choose to withdraw from this multi-employer pension plan, we will likely need to record significant withdrawal liabilities, which could negatively impact our financial performance in the applicable periods.

-Climate change and material environmental sustainability may have an effect on the performance of our business operations and asset quality which could adversely affect our financial condition and results of operations.
+Climate related disasters may have an effect on the performance of our business operations and asset quality which could adversely affect our financial condition and results of operations.

-We are subject to the growing risk of climate change.
-There is an increasing concern over climate-related risks and material environmental sustainability on the impacts of business operations, asset quality, and earnings.
-The risks related to the physical impacts of climate change include acute risks which are event-driven such as increased instances of hurricanes, tropical storms, winter storms, freezes, wildfires, tornados, floods, and other large-scale weather catastrophes.
-Additionally, there are chronic physical risks which are long-term global impacts from rising average temperature and sea levels.
+There is an increasing concern over climate-related disasters on the impacts of business operations, asset quality, and earnings.
+Climate-related disasters include acute risks which are event-driven such as increased instances of hurricanes, tropical storms, winter storms, freezes, wildfires, tornados, floods, and other large-scale weather catastrophes.
 Any of these events could disrupt the reliability of our operations and those of our customers, and third party vendors and suppliers.
-Such events could impair the value of our assets and those assets securing loans and mortgages in our portfolio, and they could lead to fluctuations in the value of our customers and third party suppliers and vendors and which could have an adverse effect on our business and financial results.
+Such events could impair the value of our assets and those assets securing loans and mortgages in our portfolio, and they could lead to fluctuations in the value of our investments.
+Such events could cause downturns in economic and market conditions generally, which could negatively impact our customers and third party suppliers and vendors and which could have an adverse effect on our business and financial results.
 Our expenses could increase due to consumer preference changes and increased legislation and regulatory requirements such as those associated with the transition to a low-carbon economy.
-The potential costs, including strategic planning, litigation due to increased regulatory scrutiny or negative public sentiment, technology expenditures, and losses associated with climate change related risks are difficult to predict and could have a material adverse effect on our business, financial condition and results of operation.
+The potential costs, including strategic planning, litigation due to increased regulatory scrutiny or negative public sentiment, technology expenditures, and losses associated with climate related disasters are difficult to predict and could have a material adverse effect on our business, financial condition and results of operation.